EQ Bank Card Agreement

 25 Termination of this Agreement

-You may cancel the Card and this Agreement at any time after you have spent the remaining Balance or transferred the Balance to your Account.
-We may terminate or suspend this Agreement or your Card at any time without notifying you in advance if we suspect your Card is being used fraudulently or for any other reason.
+You may close the Card and terminate this Agreement at any time after you have spent the remaining Balance or transferred the Balance to your Account.
+We may terminate or suspend this Agreement or your Card at any time without notifying you in advance if we suspect your Card is being used fraudulently or for any other reason, including without limitation if you do not activate your Card within a reasonable period of time after receipt of your Card or your Card becomes inactive, as determined by us at our sole discretion.
 If this Agreement or use of your Card is terminated or suspended, you will continue to be liable for your obligations under this Agreement.
-Upon termination of the Agreement, your Card will also be cancelled, and you must destroy it immediately.
+Upon termination of the Agreement, your Card will also be closed, and you must destroy it immediately.

 If we wish to end this Agreement for any other reason, we may do so by giving you at least 30 days’ notice, which we may give by posting a notice on the Website or by any other reasonably effective means.
 Such notice will set out the date this Agreement shall terminate, and we will not process any Transactions on the Card initiated on or after such date.
 You will be entitled to the return of the Balance on your Card by transferring the Balance to your Account.
-Any Balances that have not been transferred by you by the date of termination will be deposited by us into your Account.
+Any Balances that have not been transferred by you by the date of termination will be deposited by us into your Account or, in the alternative and in our sole discretion, another account you have with EQ Bank or mailed to you by cheque to the most current mailing address that we have on file for you.

 26 Privacy and your Personal Information

 By ordering a Card, you consent to the collection, use, and disclosure of your personal information in accordance with EQ Bank’s Privacy Agreement.
-The Privacy Agreement may be amended or replaced from time to time and we will post the revised Agreement on our Website.
+The Privacy Agreement may be amended or replaced from time to time and we will post the revised Agreement on our Website or on the Message Centre.
 A copy of our Privacy Agreement is available at https://www.eqbank.ca/legal/Privacy-Agreement.

 27 Complaints or Concerns